IngloriousNorth/Platonopolis/README.md

 `CREATE FULLTEXT INDEX source_name IF NOT EXISTS
 FOR (n:Source)
 ON EACH [n.name]
-`REATE FULLTEXT INDEX authorSearch IF NOT EXISTS
+CREATE FULLTEXT INDEX authorSearch IF NOT EXISTS
 FOR (n:Author)
 ON EACH [n.name]
 CREATE FULLTEXT INDEX classes IF NOT EXISTS